 FDA/Xavier PharmaLink speakers are hand-selected by the PharmaLink Strategic Committee to deliver purpose-driven content that dives below the surface, challenge status quo, engage attendees in collaborative dialog, and provide practical information that can be implemented.
 Our speakers are thought leaders who are sure to facilitate insightful discussion.
-Additional PharmaLink 2018 speakers and moderators are being added often.

-Director; Global Chemistry, Manufacturing & Controls
+Director, Global Chemistry, Manufacturing & Controls

 Jennifer L. Brown is currently a Director in the Global Chemistry, Manufacturing & Controls group within Worldwide Regulatory & Safety at Pfizer Inc in Groton, CT.
 With a small team, she is responsible for CMC strategy for a global portfolio of investigational and commercial products.
 Jen has a bachelor’s degree in chemistry from Muhlenberg College in Allentown, Pennsylvania, and a master’s degree in regulatory affairs from Temple University.
 Jen has been at Pfizer for 20 years, in Analytical R&D and then GCMC.
 Prior to joining Pfizer, Jen was a Peace Corps volunteer in Gabon, Central Africa, teaching middle school science, and Jen also served as a Pfizer Global Health Fellow, working at the Kakuma Refugee Camp in northern Kenya for several months in 2005.